jackwilliambiggs/flutter_knowledge_demonstration_repository/0_setup_and_orientation/README.md

 Key properties of the Material App include home (default route of the app - usually a scaffold), routes a map of routes for navigation, theme of data for the app etc.

+You can read more about Material Design [here](https://m2.material.io/design/introduction)

 ## Scaffold